jstemerdink/EPiServer.Libraries/EPiServer.Libraries.Localization/README.md

 * ```LookupKey```: the key to use in e.g. the Translate WebControl.
 * ```TranslatedValues```:  a dictionary containing the language and the translation.

+Adding a '''localization.bing.clientid''' and '''localization.bing.clientsecret''' to the appsettings wil create a lanaguage version for all enabled languages that have no language version when publishing your translation.

 ## Requirements